-I learned how barcodes and data matrixes work and the Ruby and C libraries that produce them.
+I learned how barcodes and data matrices work and the Ruby and C libraries that produce them.
 I liaised with AusPost to implement parcel labelling to meet their requirements.
 I helped advise the start up business on hiring and technology.
 I built out some Rails administrative features.

 I helped stabilise and expand a web based online tutoring platform for school students.
 It's pretty cool that it all works straight out of a web site with live chat and interactive drawing, even all the way back in time to IE8.

-I used a lot of AWS, Ansible, Socket.IO, EventMachine, Redis, Coffeescript and of course Rails.
+I used a lot of AWS, Ansible, Socket.IO, EventMachine, Redis, CoffeeScript and of course Rails.

 I also did some design and UX things like travelling and interviewing clients, watching students use iPads, writing up nice summaries, sketching and presenting.

-I hooked up with this cool little design studio where I helped build Wordpress sites for small businesses and an interactive children's lit application for iOS called Dandelion.
+I hooked up with this cool little design studio where I helped build WordPress sites for small businesses and an interactive children's lit application for iOS called Dandelion.